Magyar Origins (Hungarian Origins)

 Evidence is presented to show that the Magyars were practicing a form of Vedic-Hinduism, the root of both Buddhism and Hinduism, when they arrived in Europe and were not Shamanistic as is commonly believed.

 Core words that are not usually adopted between languages are shown to be the same between Hungarian and Sanskrit.
 Some examples include:

 Fist: Hungarian 'kéz' = Sanskrit 'kAzi'

 More importantly the conceptual adoption of Sanskrit into the various Uralic languages is demonstrated as the primary driving force for word evolution.
 Words are not primarily adopted based on word = word but instead based on what the characteristics of the object are.
-For example the Hungarian word for duck 'kacsa' does not equal the word for duck in either Finnish or Estonian.
-Instead it corresponds to their words for water, 'kastella' and 'kastma'.
-By extending this conceptual adoption to Sanskrit we see that the Sanskrit word for water is 'kASTha'.
+For example the Hungarian word for sun 'nap' does not equate to a Sanskrit word for sun but rather equates to napAt 'path of the gods'.

 Linguistic evidence is provided to show not just similarities between the languages of Hungarian and Sanskrit but the patterns followed when Hungarian words were adopted from Sanskrit.

 The most common question asked by people who have not read the book yet is: “On what fact do you base your theory on Hungarian origins?”